Thinking of moving from San Diego to Las Vegas? What would it be like to wake up in a city that never sleeps?

 Affordable Cost of Living

 Unlike most major cities, living in Las Vegas is surprisingly affordable.
 The cost of housing, food, and other necessities is much lower than San Diego.
-Plus, Nevada has no state income tax, which is another bonus.

 While the Strip features some of the most iconic eateries, there are plenty of other places to eat off the Strip.
 Summerlin boasts some of the greatest restaurants in the city.
 From French bistros to pub fare food, Summerlin has food for every tastebud.